Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/story-lore.md

 ## August 11th, 2020 Livestream
 * Q&A: Story / End-game? https://clips.twitch.tv/AmorphousVictoriousTrayPartyTime

+## May 26th, 2020 Livestream
+* Q&A: Planet has floating rocks, is not bound by Earth physics? https://www.youtube.com/watch?v=jXwIeLGuSvI
+* Q&A: What's the name of the Player Character? https://www.youtube.com/watch?v=pNTCYMAibe8
+* Q&A: Can you talk about Story/Lore? https://www.youtube.com/watch?v=juRjcmcJwkg

 ## March 24th, 2020 Livestream
 * [Q&A: What about Story, will more of it come?](../transcriptions/yt-V8r96lmiV9k.md) https://www.youtube.com/watch?v=V8r96lmiV9k